kenotron/fluent-ui-react-staging/packages/base/src/components/Button/README.md

 | `disabled`  | `boolean`         | `false`       | Defines whether the `Button` is in an enabled or disabled state.                       |
 | `href`      | `string`          |               | Defines an href that, if provided, will make the `Button` render as an anchor.         |
 | `primary`   | `boolean`         | `false`       | Defines whether the visual representation of the `Button` should be emphasized or not. |

+> TODO: Talk about the inheritance of native props, what should we do about them? `Pick`, `Omit`, get all of them?
+What do we do about slots?
+Do we defect to `any`?

 ### Recommended interface props